TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 2/Song of Solomon 2.12.md

 ---

-The flowers appear on the earth; The time of the singing [of birds] is come, And the voice of the turtle-dove is heard in our land;
+The flowers appear on the earth.
+The time of the singing has come, and the voice of the turtledove is heard in our land.